Our Why

 Physical portfolios or binders

-Google Slides or PowerPoint presentations
+Google Slides & presentations

 Email chains and drive folders of photos/projects